Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Windows Server 2008 should show two rules: Remote Desktop (TCP-In) and Remote Desktop - RemoteFX (TCP-In).
 Both of these would in most cases be enabled as long as the server still uses the standard 3389 TCP port for RDP connections.

-When you are certain that the Windows Firewall allows Remote Desktop connections, also check the server specific firewall settings at your UpCloud control panel.
-If you have set the default incoming rule to reject, remember to add a rule to permit traffic to the port Remoter Desktop server is listening to, 3389 by default.
-Find out more about the UpCloud firewall at the tutorials.
+When you are confident that the Windows Firewall allows Remote Desktop connections, check the server-specific firewall settings on your UpCloud control panel.
+If you have set the default incoming rule to reject, remember to add a rule to permit traffic to the port the Remoter Desktop server is listening to, 3389, by default.
+Find out more about the UpCloud Firewall at the tutorials.

 Network connection